alexiosjs/alexios/README.md

 [查看中文版](./README_zh-cn.md)

+## Why

-Alexios is a cli that allows you to quickly start a React project with the minimum cost, almost zero configuration.
-Based on Webpack 4 and Babel 7, it solves the problem that create-react-app cannot be customized.
+Alexios is a cli that allows you to `quickly start` a React project with the minimum cost, almost `zero configuration`.
+Based on `Webpack 4` and `Babel 7`, it solves the problem that create-react-app cannot be customized.

 ## Docs